dprymudrau/ZebrunnerAgent/README.md

 3. `Screenshot` - use when you need attach screenshot to test case

 ## Test maintainer
-You can assign test maintainer for your test case you'll need to set maintainer zebrunner username value to `testMaintainer` variable in test case:
+You can assign test maintainer for your test case you'll need to set maintainer's zebrunner username value to `testMaintainer` variable in test case:
 ```
 func testSmth() {
     testMaintainer = "dprymudrau"